 For instance, you might have had experience teaching “non-traditional” students who are older and are coming back to music after pursuing another profession.

-So the story you tell might could be about how you helped a particular student feel more accepted and at-ease despite being different from the majority of other students.
+The story you tell might could be about how you helped a particular student feel more accepted and at-ease despite being different from the majority of other students.
 Perhaps in studio classes you found it helped to acknowledged that student’s valuable life experience.
-Or you created group projects in which the student’s skills would be appreciated and she or he would be able to connect easily with other students.
+To help, maybe you created group projects in which the student’s skills would be appreciated and she or he would be able to connect easily with other students.

 Or you might have experienced working with a studio of students having a wide range of ability levels.
 Perhaps in teaching sectionals you found ways to pair less advanced with students with those who could do some strategic peer coaching, so that each student benefitted.

-Or maybe diversity has come up for you in teaching international students with language and cultural differences.
-So your story might highlight the challenge one of your students faced and how you helped her acclimate within your studio and in her program.
+Let’s say that diversity has come up for you in teaching international students with language and cultural differences.
+In that case, your story might highlight the challenge one of your students faced and how you helped her acclimate within your studio and in her program.

-Whatever your story, make sure you tell it so that listeners can picture you and the student (or class) and fully visualize the situation.
+Whatever your story, make sure you tell it so that listeners can fully visualize the situation.

 The cardinal rule of storytelling is Show Don’t Tell.